 - Damage from improper maintenance

 Compared to other manufacturer car warranties, the Nissan warranty is fairly standard.
-The most comprehensive portion of the warranty—Basic Coverage—lasts for three years.
+The most comprehensive coverage level of the warranty—Basic Coverage—lasts for three years.
 This is a typical length for a manufacturer bumper-to-bumper warranty, though the best new car warranty coverage lasts much longer.

 Should You Get Extended Warranty Coverage?

-To help decide if an extended warranty is a good idea for your Nissan, consider your vehicle’s reliability.
+To help decide if an extended warranty is a good idea for your Nissan, consider your vehicle’s reliability and your warranty options.
 A highly reliable car may not benefit from warranty coverage, as it won’t need repairs often.
 You could end up paying more in premiums than your warranty pays out in covered repairs.

 To determine vehicle reliability, our team looks to RepairPal.
 RepairPal analyzes customer reports to measure how often vehicles break down and what they typically cost to maintain.